kaliRegenold/SeniorDesign/DesignDoc/source/businessplan.rst

 Intellectual Property and Freedom to Operate
 --------------------------------------------
-Intellectual Property is detailed the the Senior Design Contract.
+Intellectual Property is detailed in the Senior Design Contract.

 Management Team and Advisors